Books of the month 2025

 For children

-The impossible quests by Sam Copeland
+The Impossible Quests by Sam Copeland

 Alex is a normal kid, living in a normal city.
 Axel is a monster-slaying hero, living in a world of magic.
 When the two boys mysteriously swap places, each of them ends up being mistaken for the other.